-Then cubic interactions tend to saturate the linear instability. }
+The instability may then saturate at the magnitude $O(\nu^{1/4})$, as is the case in the classical Hopf bifurcation scenario \cite{Haragus}.

-Physically this corresponds to the onset of small "rolls" in the critical layer, of amplitude $O(\nu^{1/4})$.
-The first step of the nonlinear instability of "Euler stable" shear layer profiles is therefore very different from that of "Euler unstable" profiles \cite{GN2}, where the instability reaches $O(1)$ in $L^\infty$.
-The mathematical justification of the onset of such rolls, and the stability of these rolls are two widely open questions.
+We recall that the domain of instability in $\alpha$ is $C_1 \nu^{1/4} \le \alpha \le C_2 \nu^{1/6}$ for some constants $C_0$ and $C_1$ \cite{GGN3}.
+If $2 \alpha \le C_2 \nu^{1/6}$ then $u_{quad}$, which has horizontal wavenumbers $\pm 2 \alpha$, also creates linear instabilities which grow and saturate, leading to a possible cascade of instabilities.
+If $2 \alpha > C_2 \nu^{1/6}$, then wavenumbers $\pm 2 \alpha$ are linearly stable and the situation is close to Rayleigh Taylor instability.
+In this case we conjecture the existence of solutions which converge to "rolls" as $t$ goes to infinity.
+However, in strong contrast with the usual assumptions in bifurcation theory, there is no "spectral gap" in our case.